What Is a Marine Propulsion Control System?

 The officer of the watch (OOW) issues a speed order using the bridge telegraph or a combined control lever.
 On modern vessels this is an electronic joystick or lever transmitting a digital or analogue signal.
 On older vessels it may be a traditional electro-mechanical telegraph.

 The bridge control station sends a speed demand signal — a requested thrust level — to the ECR automation system.
-Each telegraph position (Full Ahead, Half Ahead, Slow Ahead, Dead Slow Ahead, Stop, Dead Slow Astern, Slow Astern, Half Astern, Full Astern) corresponds to a pre-calibrated demand percentage in the propulsion controls engineering logic.
+Each telegraph position (Full Ahead, Half Ahead, Slow Ahead, Dead Slow Ahead, Stop, Dead Slow Astern, Slow Astern, Half Astern, Full Astern) corresponds to a pre-calibrated demand percentage in the control system logic.

 The Engine Control Room (ECR) contains the propulsion control PLC (programmable logic controller) or automation panel that acts as the system brain.
 This is where: